 Opportunity Zone Regulations: How Does My Property Qualify?

-Since the Opportunity Zones program will stimulate growth in economically challenged communities, restrictions will govern the types of investments that an Opportunity Fund can invest in.
+Since the Opportunity Zones program aims to stimulate growth in economically challenged communities, restrictions govern the types of investments that an Opportunity Fund can make.
 These investments are known as qualified Opportunity Zones properties.
 According to Opportunity Zone regulations, a qualifying investment may fall under any of these categories:

 Any investment must consist of a business or real estate with operations that lie within the qualified Opportunity Zones.
-In addition, business investments must operate under specific parameters to ensure that the business helps stimulate the local economy.
+Additionally, business investments must operate within specific parameters to ensure that they help stimulate the local economy.
 These parameters may include:

 Columbus, Ohio Opportunity Zones Tax Benefits for Investors